telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 >tip Fiddler Everywhere supports HTTP/2 and shows the HTTP/2 pseudo-headers in their original order precisely as they are sent/received.

-#### Request Headers Inspector

-Every HTTP(S) request begins with plain text headers that describe what the client requests as a resource or operation.
-The first line of the request (the **Request line**) contains the following values:

-* The HTTP method&mdash;For example, __GET__.
-* The URL path which is being requested&mdash;For example, `/index.html`.
-* The HTTP version&mdash;For example, `HTTP/1.2`.

-The **Request line** can consist of one or more rows containing name-value pairs of metadata about the request and the client, such as the `User-Agent` and `Accept-Language`.

-#### Response Headers

-Like the HTTP request, every HTTP response begins with plain text headers describing the request's result.
-The first line of the response (the **Status line**) contains the following values:

-* The HTTP version&mdash;For example, `HTTP/1.1`.
-* The response status code&mdash;For example, `200`.
-* The response status text&mdash;For example, `OK`.

-The **Status line** can consist of one or more lines containing name-value pairs of metadata about the response and the server, such as the length of the response file, the content type, and how the response can be cached.

 ### Params Inspector

 The **Params inspector**, available in the **Request** section only, displays the content from any input endpoints parameters.